DEV Community

 • Relationships: You should know the basic one-to-one, one-to-many, and many-to-many.
 Something that surprised me was that I had questions about one-to-few.
 This article covers this topic very well.
 I didn’t encounter questions about one-to-squillions in my exam.
 Usually, these were among the easy questions, too.

 • Workload/Usage: This section relates to the first one, where understanding correctly the needs of the situation described in the question plays a crucial role in choosing the correct answer.
 Something that you should know is how to identify the workload.
 Ensure you understand the whole chapter of query optimization, especially how to read the results of an explain command, the winning plan explained in the executionStats, and the interpretation of the results.
 Some questions were addressed with “on some query…. there are X amount totalKeysExamined and Y amount of totalDocsExamined while nReturned was Z”.
-This subject also relates to indexes because sometimes changing or adding an index improves these results.
+This subject also relates to indexes because sometimes changing or adding an index improves these results (see Indexing item below for further details).
 This section is also about historical data.
-When you have a “historical data” requirement, a TTL index will probably be involved, and a separate collection will be needed to store that data.
+When you have a “historical data” requirement, a TTL index will probably be involved, and a separate collection will be needed to store that data; keep that in mind.

 • Data model design: This is the essential unit in the exam.
-Go over all the 12 patterns and ensure you know them by heart.
-Some questions will be formulated in a somewhat unclear situation where a bucket or pre-computed pattern might seem like the best fit.
+Go over all 12 patterns and ensure you know them by heart.
+Some questions will be formulated in a somewhat unclear situation where two different patterns might be a good fit, typically between bucket or pre-computed.
 Again, pay attention to the small details of the questions.
-Ensure you understand when to embed, reference, and choose a proper model based on scalability or efficiency [on read or write].
+Ensure you understand when to embed, reference, and choose a proper model based on scalability or efficiency on reads or writes.
 One thing that you need to have in mind in this section is JSON Schema validation: how to create a schema, how to make elements unique, and how to lock elements to a list (enum).
-Go over the whole section; while creating a schema is a simple task, some questions were addressed to details in the validationLevel or validationAction fields.
+Go over the official documentation; while creating a schema is a simple task, some questions pertained to details in the validationLevel or validationAction fields.
 Ensure you know what happens when you try inserting an invalid document with validationLevel set to strict and moderate.
 Same thing for validationAction.
+We can agree that encountering 3–4 questions about this in the exam was slightly nitpicked.

-• Modeling for technical requirements: This unit relates tightly with requirements Gathering and Data Model design.
-They could be grouped: combined, they totaled 53% of the questions.
+• Modeling for technical requirements: This unit relates tightly to requirements Gathering and Data Model Design.
+They could be grouped: combined, they total 53% of the questions.
 In this unit, you should focus on each model's limitations, disadvantages, and trade-offs.
 Ensure you know when not to use a model: sometimes, crossing out nonviable options will lead you to the correct answer rather than striking the right one.

 • Indexing: Indexing was a subject that appeared frequently in my exam.
 You should know how indexes work, how to optimize them, and all their perks and whistles: compound indexes, multi-key, partial indexes, sparse indexes, clustered indexes, and TTL indexes.
 This unit also covers partial Indexes using the partialFilterExpression.
 One tricky case that I encountered is that some questions asked to choose the proper way to index a collection, and something like these two options were provided: